 You can search the ISWS pedigree database here:

 Silken Windhounds are recognized in many venues for conformation and performance.
 However availability of activities is highly variable by region.
 Some parts of the country have lots of straight racing, some parts of the country have lots of well attended dog shows, and some areas seem to be devoid of competition.
-We’re also living through a pandemic.
+We’ve also just lived through a pandemic.

 What titles have the parents achieved?
 Are pairings chosen to improve success in one venue or another?
 What objective measures are available to determine that a breeder is working towards a functional dog that adheres to the breed standard?